 It is not possible to diagnose prediabetes with your health condition.
 Therefore, make sure you do not ignore the initial symptoms of diabetes.
 Your doctor will suggest you any of the following tests to diagnose prediabetes in case he/she notices symptoms of diabetes:

 - Oral glucose tolerance test: Oral glucose tolerance is the ability of your body to tolerate the consumed glucose.
-This test measures how your body is maintaining the blood sugar levels after consuming sugary solution.
+This test measures how your body is maintaining its blood sugar levels after consuming sugary solutions.
 In this test, there is a comparison of blood sugar levels before and after drinking the sugary solution.
 This test is common for diagnosing gestational diabetes.
 If you have prediabetes, your normal blood sugar levels will be 140-199 mg/dl.

 - Fasting blood sugar test: It is a type of blood test.
 It requires a person to fast for more than 8 hours or overnight.
 A fasting blood sugar test measures the level of glucose in your blood in a fasting state.
 The purpose of this test is to determine how your body can maintain blood sugar levels.
 The normal range of fasting blood sugar levels in prediabetics is 100-125 mg/dl.